oftc/oftc-web/ChannelModes.md

  * b - ban this hostmask
  * q - quiet this hostmask.
 Anyone matching this hostmask will be unable to speak on the channel
- * e - exempt this hostmaks from bans, quiets and mode +R(egistered only)
+ * e - exempt this hostmask from bans, quiets and mode +R(egistered only)
  * I - clients matching this hostmask may join channel even when the channel is +i(nvite only) or +R(egistered only)